Pink-Crab/PinkCrab-Plugin-Framework-Docs/application/hooks.md

 );

 ```
-> This can also be used to override rules defined in the App itself from an additonal plugin.
+> This can also be used to override rules defined in the App itself from an additional plugin.